KonstantinosF/Flood_Monitoring/README.md

 More specifically, I would like to use two different type of data.
 One dataset formed from an optical sensor and one from a SAR sensor.
 Ideally, the optical images would be downloaded from Visible Infrared Imaging Radiometer Suite VIIRS while Synthetic aperture radar images from Sentinel-1 program.

-'The ultimate goal is to build a model which autimaticly maps the flooded area and then use it on a time series satellite images in order to create a time series data set and then study the frequency of the flooding events and maybe correlate it with other environmental parameters (ex. like global worming).
+<i>The ultimate goal is to build a model which autimaticly maps the flooded area and then use it on a time series satellite images in order to create a time series data set and then study the frequency of the flooding events and maybe correlate it with other environmental parameters (ex. like global worming).</i>

 ## About the Sensors